 Step 4: How to build a CircleCI Pipeline.

 Please refer to this Orb link to build a CircleCI pipeline.
-For this article, you can refer to the run_provar_command example as a base.
-The steps on how to build your CircleCI pipeline to run Provar tests are given below.
+For this article, refer to the run_provar_command example as a base.
+The steps to develop your CircleCI pipeline to run Provar tests are below.

 Step 4a: Set up the CircleCI Project.

 Navigate to the CircleCI project page to set up your project.
-If you haven’t already, CircleCI will prompt you to either log in or create a new account.
+CircleCI will prompt you to log in or create a new account if you haven’t already.
 Then, select your organization through GitHub or BitBucket to continue.
-Find the repository that contains your test project (as configured in the above section) and select Set Up Project.
+Find the repository that contains your test project (as configured in the above section) and choose Set Up Project.

 Step 4b: Build the CircleCI Pipeline.

-Note: This will kick-off an initial build immediately if you do have a config.yml file already in your repository.
+Note: This will kick off an initial build immediately if you already have a config.yml file in your repository.
 Make sure to add the example config.yml listed above if you do not already have it checked in.
-The build may fail on the first run, but we still have a few more steps left to configure in the pipeline.
+The build may fail on the first run, but we still have a few more steps to configure in the pipeline.

 Step 4c: Add the Environment Variables.

 Navigate to Project Settings > Environment Variables.
 You can add project or job-specific environment variables here.
-In this case, we have created an environment variable for the Provar Secrets password that we used to encrypt the project.
-We can access environment variables created here, in the build file of our Provar project.
-In the example repository given above, the build_circleci.xml refers to an environment variable as given below.
+In this case, we created an environment variable for the Provar Secrets password we used to encrypt the project.
+We can access environment variables created here in the build file of our Provar project.
+In the example repository above, the build_circleci.xml refers to an environment variable, as given below.

-We have created a CircleCI Project Environment Variable named ProvarSecretsPassword, we can set the encryption secrets password here.
-You can also create other optional environment variables for –
+We have created a CircleCI Project Environment Variable named ProvarSecretsPassword.
+We can set the encryption secrets password here.
+You can also make other optional environment variables for –

 - Test plan